Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 - "Exit" <b>OS Optimized Defaults</b> to <b>Disabled</b>.

 # Installation
-After downloading macOS Catalina from the AppStore (do not use a distro image like Hackintosh Zone otherwise it's gonna break your system and you won't get any support using it), format your USB drive as "Mac OS Extended (Journaled)", then open Terminal and type: `sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`, and remember, `MyVolume` is for the name of your USB drive, you can change it if you would, mount the EFI partition in your USB, Copy-and-paste the folder `EFI` from this release's repository, unzip `SMBIOS Generator`, open Terminal and drag-and-drop macserial to the terminal window, then type `--generate-all`  and press<kbd> enter</kbd>, then copy MacBookPro14,1 SMBIOS (which is the closest one to this laptop's hardware) and change it, copy to both Clover's config.plist and OpenCore's config.plist, update your kexts and Clover Bootloader or OpenCore (if a new update is available), reboot your laptop and press `F12` to enter `BIOS Menu`, choose your USB installer and boot from it, you should see the `Clover Boot Menu`, boot from the USB that shown, it may take some time to boot, after is done, you should see `macOS Utilities`, choose `Disk Utility` and erase the drive you want to install macOS on it, click on `Erase` and type the name that you want, like: "Macintosh HD", choose the format as `APFS` and `Scheme` as `GUID Partition Map` and click `Erase`, after it's done, close the window and go back to `macOS Utilities` and choose `Install macOS`, click `Agree` to accept the license agreement, the installation should starts now, your laptop should restarts several times, after it's done, login to your AppleID (for more specific guide please go [here](https://dortania.github.io/oc-laptop-guide/)), after setting up your laptop, unzip the folder `ALCPlugFix`, run `install.command` and type your password, this is gonna fix the static noise from your headphone after sleep, install Sniki's `CodecCommander` kext which can be found [here](https://github.com/Sniki/EAPD-Codec-Commander) to `/Library/Extensions` by running the command `KextInstall.command`, if you have problems with sleep please go [here](https://dortania.github.io/oc-laptop-guide/battery-power-management/correcting-sleep-problems.html) restart, and you're ready to go!
+After downloading macOS Big Sur from the AppStore (do not use a distro image like Hackintosh Zone otherwise it's gonna break your system and you won't get any support using it), format your USB drive as "Mac OS Extended (Journaled)", then open Terminal and type: `sudo /Applications/Install\ macOS\ Big\ Sur\.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume`, and remember, `MyVolume` is for the name of your USB drive, you can change it if you would, mount the EFI partition in your USB, Copy-and-paste the folder `EFI` from this release's repository, unzip `SMBIOS Generator`, open Terminal and drag-and-drop macserial to the terminal window, then type `--generate-all`  and press<kbd> enter</kbd>, then copy MacBookPro14,1 SMBIOS (which is the closest one to this laptop's hardware) and change it, copy to both Clover's config.plist and OpenCore's config.plist, update your kexts and Clover Bootloader or OpenCore (if a new update is available), reboot your laptop and press `F12` to enter `BIOS Menu`, choose your USB installer and boot from it, you should see the `Clover Boot Menu`, boot from the USB that shown, it may take some time to boot, after is done, you should see `macOS Utilities`, choose `Disk Utility` and erase the drive you want to install macOS on it, click on `Erase` and type the name that you want, like: "Macintosh HD", choose the format as `APFS` and `Scheme` as `GUID Partition Map` and click `Erase`, after it's done, close the window and go back to `macOS Utilities` and choose `Install macOS`, click `Agree` to accept the license agreement, the installation should starts now, your laptop should restarts several times, after it's done, login to your AppleID (for more specific guide please go [here](https://dortania.github.io/oc-laptop-guide/)), after setting up your laptop, unzip the folder, (please delete CodecComannder and ALCPlugFix as they're no longer required with AppleALC 1.5.4), if you have problems with sleep please go [here](https://dortania.github.io/oc-laptop-guide/battery-power-management/correcting-sleep-problems.html) restart, and you're ready to go!

 # Extras